e-id-admin/open-source-community/discussion-paper-tech-proposal/discussion-paper-tech-proposal.md

 **Technologies**
 -	Credential Format: SD-JWT
 -	Signatures: ECDSA or RSA
--	Communication Standards: OID4VC/VP
+-	Communication Standards: OID4VC
 -	Revocation Service: Status List

 **Risks & uncertainties**
 -	The EU ARF is not considered to be final yet.
 To fully comply with the final technology used by the EU, Switzerland might need to delay its national e-ID project by an unknown amount of time.
 -	There are concerns about privacy and traceability, but they have not been addressed yet.
-If public stakeholders do not accept this fact, trust in the system might be undermined.
+This could undermine confidence in the system.

 ## 4.3 Scenario B
 _Scenario B_ would use a technology stack that aims to offer a higher level of privacy for holders in the ecosystem than that provided in _Scenario A_.
 At the current time, this would mean choosing an independent technological path for the Swiss trust infrastructure and the national e-ID.

 The current hypothesis is that credentials would be issued based on JSON-LD-verifiable credentials using BBS+ signatures.
 With regard to the communication protocol, the verdict remains uncertain in this particular scenario.
-Both commonly used protocols in the SSI field (DIDcomm and OID4VP/VC) are compatible with the proposed credential format.
-DIDcomm boasts the benefit of end-to-end encryption, while OID4VC/VP offers easier integration and is based on standards to which various implementers are accustomed.
+Both commonly used protocols in the SSI field (DIDcomm and OID4VC) are compatible with the proposed credential format.
+DIDcomm boasts the benefit of end-to-end encryption, while OID4VC offers easier integration and is based on standards to which various implementers are accustomed.

 By using alternative but less common cryptography, credentials can be issued that enable holders to navigate the future trust ecosystem while leaving fewer digital traces behind.
 The properties regarding “unlinkability” (see - [Annex Unlinkability](#a3unlinkability)) are met by this technology stack.
 Credentials would use signature schemes that allow wallets to generate unique proofs for each verification.
 These proofs contain no constants and therefore do not link back to the originally issued credential.
 Given that the generation of the proofs is unique per verification, correlation between verifiers is made harder.
 Nonetheless, it is noteworthy that the disclosed content itself may allow linking and correlation.

 As with the technology used in _Scenario A_, selective disclosure is also supported.
 It seems possible to achieve predicate proofs in BBS+ by using additional sub-protocols.
 The information available regarding this subject is comparatively limited and would need further scientific research.

 When following _Scenario B_ with the goal of achieving non-correlation and unlinkability, further challenges arise that go beyond the presentation of credentials.
 In the context of _Scenario B_, privacy preserving revocation is another topic which would need to be addressed.
 Various possibilities could be implemented in order to reduce the traceability of credential usage through revocation services.
-These pivot around storing revocation data in a government service, delegating the generation of non-revocation proofs to holders, or using validity credentials.
+These pivot around storing revocation data in a system of a government service, delegating the generation of non-revocation proofs to holders, or using validity credentials.
 Without these efforts, actors can potentially gain knowledge about when a credential was used or when the status of a credential changed (e.g. became revoked).
 It is important to mention that there is not one solution which fits the needs of all credentials or ecosystem participants.
 Certain use cases might benefit from being able to track changes in credential status.
 Hence in _Scenario B_, multiple revocation mechanisms may come in to play.

 Standardisation of [JSON-LD Credentials](https://www.w3.org/TR/vc-data-model-2.0/) and [BBS+](https://datatracker.ietf.org/doc/draft-irtf-cfrg-bbs-signatures/) is ongoing.
 No prediction can be made about when these standards will be considered final.

 Deciding on _Scenario B_ initially would mean accepting a gap between the Swiss and EU implementation.
 Nonetheless in the future, the credential format and signature scheme proposed in this chapter, might be accepted by the EU, in the context of eIDAS 2.0 (relating to credentials that do not represent a person).
 The proposed _Scenario B_ might therefore still achieve EU conformity at a later point.

-The team responsible for e-ID has ascertained that the technology employed in _Scenario B_, despite promising improved privacy preservation, exhibits a lower level of maturity compared to _Scenario A_, which could result in more effort and resources being required to provide the e-ID.
+The e-ID team has ascertained that the technology employed in _Scenario B_, despite promising improved privacy preservation, exhibits a lower level of maturity compared to _Scenario A_, which could result in more effort and resources being required to provide the e-ID.

 ![Scenario_BII](https://github.com/e-id-admin/open-source-community/assets/12694135/7de2c66d-dd7e-4351-acbd-6e68d5a9364e)
 *Illustration 3: Scenario B*